 The narrator is blasted away.
 He falls.
 He hits stuff.
 Painful stuff.

-When he regains consciousness, he can hear someone talking about how 1,900 other boys (like the narrator) just don't have enough nerve.
+When he regains consciousness, he can hear someone talking about how the boys of that generation (born around 1900) just don't have enough nerve.
 The narrator is too beat up to speak.